 Students a teacher should know about

-A classroom is made up of several types of students and it is important for the teacher to know exactly who they are so as to zone in on their needs even more.
+A classroom is made up of several types of students.
+It is important for the teacher to know exactly who they are so as to zone in on their needs.
 For every type of student known in the classroom, there may be one who is the complete opposite.
 Knowledge of this helps to shape the instruction for a personalised learning setting even better.

-If the teacher understands that a gifted student who excels at every subject prefers to learn by reading and writing while being challenged, then the instruction for that student would involve a lot of reading, essay writing, and written projects.
-The delayed student who gets left behind in a fast paced chalk and talk setting may appreciate flash cards, charts, videos, music, costumes, skits, group projects, bouncing balls and hula hoops.
+A delayed student gets left behind in a fast paced chalk and talk setting.
+The instruction will have flash cards, charts, videos, music, costumes, skits, group projects, bouncing balls and hula hoops.